 Disclaimer: [24th May 2023] The information in this blog was correct at the time of writing and is to be used as general guidance only.
 Please contact your local Hartley Fowler office for specific advice.

 At Hartley Fowler we seek to provide you with a comprehensive accountancy and taxation service and we work with you each step of the way.
 Our EOT tax advice and support services include:

 - Tax advice tailored to the company, the shareholders and the EOT (once established), including in respect of the funding arrangements sought such as the use of loans, voluntary contributions or deferred consideration.

 - Completing relevant tax clearance applications for submission to HMRC and negotiating with HMRC as required.

 - The preparation of a company Valuation Report to help to determine the share price, assist negotiations for the sale of shares to the EOT and ultimately for inclusion in the SPA.

 - Professional trustee services in respect of the EOT.

 - Working closely with the solicitors, which are appointed to prepare the EOT trust deed, SPA and associated legal documents.
-We can recommend a solicitor we have worked with to provide these services if required.
+Our EOT accountants can recommend a solicitor we have worked with to provide these services if required.

-If you would like to find out more please give your local Hartley Fowler office a call.
+If you would benefit from EOT advice, please give your nearest local Hartley Fowler office a call.